 - Stretches the definition of "cheap"

 Best Picture Quality

 In the market for a cheap Android TV that looks fantastic?
-The Sony X800E Series 55 delivers a premium all-around experience that's tough to beat.
+The Sony Bravia X750H delivers a premium all-around experience that's tough to beat.

-As we stated above, buying a cheap Android TV can be a challenge.
-You don't want to buy something so cheap it'll fall apart on you in a week, and when you combine that with the lack of Android TV support from a lot of companies, your work is instantly cut out for you.
-Thankfully, the Hisense 55H8F stands out as something special.
+Buying a cheap Android TV can be a challenge.
+You don't want to buy something so low-cost that it'll fall apart on you in a week, and when you combine that with the lack of Android TV support from a lot of companies, your work is instantly cut out for you.
+Thankfully, the Hisense 55H8G Quantum Series stands out as something special.

 It's a TV from a company you know and trust with all of the features you could want.
-The 55-inch screen size is perfect, the 4K resolution looks great, and the awesome ULED tech and HDR support make things that much better.
+The 55-inch screen size is perfect, the 4K resolution looks great, and the awesome quantom dot tech and HDR support make things that much better.

 We're impressed with just how much Hisense is offering for such a low price, and if you're in the market for a cheap television running Android TV, this is likely your best bet.